 Construction of the $5.3 billion Canadian portion of the Line 3 replacement is complete and began operating at the end of last year, but there are fresh delays on construction south of the border.

-Significant construction work was put off until 2021 when a Minnesota pollution regulator said in June it would hold public hearings on the project this summer.
-Prior to this, the Financial Post reported late last year that analysts expected the pipeline replacement would be in operation by the end of this year.
+Significant construction work was put off until 2021 when a Minnesota pollution regulator said in June it would hold public hearings on key water permits for the Enbridge project.
+The contested case hearing was requested by environmental groups and two Indigenous Nations.

 Overhauling the energy system — shifting from a reliance on fossil fuels to clean energy — is no easy task.

-“The only thing we know is that the sooner we start, the better,” Moreno-Cruz said.
+“The only thing we know is that the sooner we start, the better,” said Moreno-Cruz of the University of Waterloo.
 “We should have started a long time ago.”

 Even as governments and industry continue to invest in fossil fuel infrastructure in Canada and around the world, Sarah Petrevan, policy director at Clean Energy Canada, said there are signs the clean energy transition is taking off.